sevleo/YoGato/README.md

 - [x] Add ability to search for poses in the designer
 - [x] Add User Preferences section
   - [x] Allow user update & reset their password
+  - [ ] Allow to specify email
-- [ ] Add login through Facebook
+  - [ ] Allow to specify username
-- [ ] Update catalog of poses to include left-side & right-side poses
+- [x] Update catalog of poses to include left-side & right-side poses
 - [ ] Update sequence builder
   - [ ] Add final sound to signal the end of the sequence
   - [ ] Add "Meditation" pose